See also TIMELINE, BIBLIOGRAPHY

 Jam session – A gathering of musicians to play jazz spontaneously in an informal setting, often at a bar (or, in ‘twenties America, a Speakeasy).
 Jam sessions have always provided a valuable function in allowing musicians who rarely work together professionally to mix and share ideas; in the ‘twenties the enormous additional factor at work was the strictly-enforced racial segregation law; private jam sessions were tragically the only musical context in which white and black performers were permitted to mix socially on an equal footing and share music-making together.

 Jazz Age – The Jazz Age is broadly defined as having begun with the ODJB’s records in 1917 (the first to use the word ‘jass/jazz’, which sparked a nationwide and later worldwide craze for syncopated popular music – not all of it strictly Jazz.
 The period saw unprecedented prosperity in America, and the newly-implemented prohibition of alcohol drove drinking underground into illegal speakeasies, which did much to loosen social boundaries, particularly for the young generation.
-The end date of the Jazz Age is less clear; the 1929 Wall Street crash and the 1939 outbreak of the second World War have been suggested.
+The end date of the Jazz Age is less defined; the 1929 Wall Street crash and the 1939 outbreak of the second World War have both been suggested.

 New York style – As America’s largest city and principal cultural hub, New York unsurprisingly played host to several major musical evolutions during the 1920s.
-In the early ‘twenties it was the home of many of the popular Fabulous Fives, then its record labels led the Blues Craze.
+In the early ‘twenties it was the home of many of the popular Fabulous Fives, then its record labels led the Harlem-based Blues Craze.
 In the mid-‘20s it was ruled by hot dance bands, epitomized by the clipped, hip-sounding black orchestra led by Fletcher Henderson and the peppy, collegiate California Ramblers.
 As the decade wore on however, New York as the nation’s recording centre inexorably drew in the majority of the country’s diverse regional talent, and by the later ‘twenties any defined Eastern idiom had been diluted by the multitude of performers arriving in the city from all over America.

-NORK – The New Orleans Rhythm Kings, one of two early jazz bands usually referred to by their initials (see ODJB).
+NORK – The New Orleans Rhythm Kings, one of several early jazz bands usually referred to by their initials (see ODJB).
 The NORK were one of most popular white bands in mid-20s Chicago and featured Frank Snyder or Ben Pollack on drums.

 Novelty – A slightly vague term, ‘Novelty’ in the context of 1920s music is generally used to refer to compositions, performances or even individual sound effects which are outside of the mainstream and designed to elicit a particular strong reaction from the listener.
 It covers, however, a very broad spectrum – from the sublime (Jimmy Dorsey’s and Frank Trumbauer’s virtuoso saxophone pieces) to the ridiculous (Vaudeville clarinettist Wilton Crawley’s bizarre chicken impersonations).